-So with a challenge set before me, I was on a mission to craft an iced tea which would not require white sugar.
+So with a challenge set before me, I was on a mission to craft a homemade iced tea which would not require white sugar.

 It took a bit of experimenting.
 Okay, I’ll be completely honest here… it took a lot of experimenting!
 I’ve made batches of the stuff (maple syrup iced tea anyone)?
 Finally, after several flopped recipes, I found a suitable substitute.
 Honey of course!
 Why I tried maple syrup before honey, I have no idea, but let’s not dwell on that.